-US Open Tickets - good conditions to buy
+US Open Tickets - good deal signals to buy

 - Grounds Passes - must be less than any Ashe Ticket; otherwise, just wait until later...

-- Stick with Ashe, if you want rain protection with the roof
+- Stick to Ashe Stadium - if you want rain protection insurance with the roof or for a must-see player.

-- If Armstrong or Grandstand are only slightly more expensive, buy those instead
+- If Armstrong or Grandstand are only slightly more expensive, get those instead.

 - If buying before the draws come out, compare similar dates to last year's lineup to set your expectations.